TazWake/FOR577_additional_information/README.md

 ### For IR Practitioners
 Use these resources to:
 - Build baseline knowledge of Linux forensic artifacts
-- Understand modern rootkit techniques (eBPF)
+- Understand modern rootkit techniques (eBPF) and kernel-level persistence mechanisms (binfmt_misc abuse)
 - Create or refine detection and monitoring configurations
 - Reference during incident response engagements